Tuesday, May 11, 2021

 What once was a clear night sky was becoming fairly overcast now.
 It was light, but there were tiny snowflakes beginning to gently flutter downwards.
 Nayleen looked up and frowned.
 “It’s about to storm again… and if you remember how strong the last one was when we were in Ceareste… We’ve still got time though.
 Hopefully we’ll be out of it before it starts getting too bad… even at the pace we’re going.”

 Ten minutes later, the ground was starting to flatten out, but the snow they were beginning to trudge through was beginning to increase, fatiguing them down even more.
 Though it was only a couple inches deep, with how much weight they were carrying on each of their backs, even having to push their feet through a couple inches of snow was becoming taxing on them.
+And whenever a cloud passed over the moon, it became so incredibly dark, with no light to guide them, they were practically stumbling dangerously in the dark in those moments until; the clouds passed.
+The sky was growing more overcast; the blindness of the night becoming increasingly more frequent.
+Even Cyial had to rise his head from Sairek's shoulder, trying to guide the both of them verbally since he was the only one who could see.

 “We’re… We’re almost there…” Nayleen huffed, glancing up, her face covered in a cold sweat.
 They were almost at the mountain cliff side that they had parked behind.
 They just had to hug it, walk around it and then they’d be at the rendezvous point.
+"I'm starting to vaguely remember the landscape here when we hiked to Osha."

 By now the snow which once was light had become quite heavy, and the wind was picking up, the chill biting into all of them when it blew, even Sairek was beginning to feel his vulnerable ears beginning to burn with the cold.
 “Twenty… more minutes you think…?”
 Sairek grunted in effort.

 “Maybe less… but yeah… maybe being generous is smart at this point… twenty minutes… that’s um… reasonable right…?”
 Nayleen wheezed.
-“Damn… it’s already past midnight… This is the Pits—Oh wait…” She paused.
+“Damn… We're starting to go past midnight… This is the Pits—Oh wait…” She paused.
 “I guess I shouldn’t use that term anymore…”

 “Well.. it’s befitting… because we’re still kind of here for now…” Sairek chuckled weakly.
 “I’m going to pass out... on one of those beds in the ship... for an entire week after this…”